it-doggz/project-rules/README.md

 ### Installation

-Execute `mvn clean install` and then add dependency into a project:
+Execute `mvn clean install` using Java 17 and then add dependency into a project:

 ```xml
 <dependency>
     <groupId>com.itdoggz</groupId>